-For centuries Bulgaria has been witness to a turbulent history with many empires laying claim to the country, but with the departure of Communism, the country has since grown to embrace it’s tourism with new energy and inspiration.
-Visitors to this mostly unexplored Balkan heart can embrace a highly diverse selection of remarkable natural wonders of Bulgaria: from mist-shrouded mountains to ancient forests, glacial lakes and caves; immense rocks arranged by gods of folklore; and well preserved eco-systems of flora, fauna and wildlife.
+For centuries Bulgaria has been witness to a turbulent history with many empires laying claim to the country, but with the departure of Communism, the country has since grown to embrace its tourism with new energy and inspiration.
+Visitors to this mostly unexplored Balkan heart can embrace a highly diverse selection of remarkable, ten natural wonders of Bulgaria: from mist-shrouded mountains to ancient forests, glacial lakes, and caves; immense rocks arranged by gods of folklore; and well-preserved eco-systems of flora, fauna, and wildlife.

-Travellers who roam here will be impressed by its rich beauty and untamed nature that’s so easy to experience within its numerous UNESCO sites, nature reserves and national parks.
+Travelers who roam here will be impressed by its rich beauty and untamed Bulgarian nature that’s so easy to experience within its numerous UNESCO sites, nature reserves, and national parks.

 Here are the natural wonders of Bulgaria you don’t want to miss on your next visit:

 1. The Rila Lakes

 If there’s one magnificent view to take your breath away, it could well be the Seven Rila Lakes.
 These glacial lakes are over 2000m high and are situated in the Rila National Park, the largest protected area in Bulgaria.

 Terraced between pine forests, deep valleys, majestic rocks and grassy slopes, the Cirque of the lakes lead up the mountain like large footprints and are named after their characteristic features: The Tear (highest), The Eye, The Kidney, The Twin, The Fish, and The Lower Lake.

 If you manage to trek up to the highest lake, the serene view of the seven in their entirety is spread in front of you.
 Each of the lakes drains to the next in a series of streams and cascades before flowing into wild, mountain streams from which the biggest Bulgarian rivers take their course.